notrichardren/not-gpt/README.md

-# Not GPT2
+# Not GPT

-Project to replicate the GPT-2 architecture using PyTorch.
+Project to replicate a GPT-inspired architecture using PyTorch.

 ## Explanation of NotAttnBlock class: